-I’ve been wanting to do this unboxing review for a while and the reason it has taken so long is that there are 26 CDs, and that’s a lot of listening to get through!
+I’ve been wanting to do this unboxing review for a while, and the reason it has taken so long, is that there are 26 CDs, and that’s a lot of listening to get through!

 I was introduced to Jan Akkerman like many people via the band Focus.
-I was at school at the time when they first emerged in the early 1970s and my music teacher at school started playing Focus albums, instead of the Classical Music stuff that we usually got subjected to.
+I was at school at the time when they first emerged in the early 1970s, and my music teacher at school started playing Focus albums, instead of the Classical Music stuff that we usually got subjected to.
 They were a completely instrumental band, apart from the yodelling and vocals from Thijs Van Leer.
-Jan Akkerman is a superb and very original guitarist and back then very different in style to all the standard rock music that we were all listening to.
+Jan Akkerman is a superb and very original guitarist, and back then very different in style to all the standard rock music that we were all listening to.
 He was very different to Jimmy Page or Ritchie Blackmore.
-I would say he was more like Ronnie Montrose if how he has handled his career.
+I would say he was more like Ronnie Montrose in how he has handled his career.
 Ronnie Montrose had a kind of attitude that if he was successful at something, then the next album will be totally different because he didn’t want to do the same thing twice!
-Looking back through Akkermans’ career you can see his output follows this path.
-He is very much an independent person and he mentions this many times in the extensive booklet.
+Looking back through Akkermans’ career, you can see his output follows this path.
+He is very much an independent person, and he mentions this many times in the extensive booklet.

-Throughout his career, Jan Akkerman has experimented and tried so many different styles that this box set is like a music collection in its own right!
+Throughout his career, Jan Akkerman has experimented and tried so many different styles, that this box set is like a music collection in its own right!

 The box set is a sturdy Clam Shell box, it is huge so well worth the £70 – £80 price range you can find it for.
 It also comes with a proper booklet.
 Those of you who watch my unboxing videos a lot will know that the booklet side of things, is very important to me.
-The presentation is a key part of the package on what you get for your money and they certainly have not skimped on this at all.
+The presentation is a key part of the package of what you get for your money, and they certainly have not skimped on this at all.

-I imagine there are many fans who may have lost touch with Akkerman’s career over the years and for me a lot of these albums had passed me by first time around.
-I mean this guy experimented with classical music, jazz, techno hard rock, progressive rock, folk, there are solo albums with classical guitar, smooth jazz etc.
+I imagine there are many fans who may have lost touch with Akkerman’s career over the years, and for me a lot of these albums had passed me by first time around.
+I mean, this guy experimented with classical music, jazz, techno hard rock, progressive rock, folk, there are solo albums with classical guitar, smooth jazz etc.

 There is no area of music that Jan Akkerman has not explored.
-You get the feeling that he not that concerned if his fans follow him or not.
-I do not mean he does not respect his fans (because he does), but the creative spirit is not influenced at by what people may think at all.
+You get the feeling that he is not that concerned if his fans follow him or not.
+I do not mean he does not respect his fans (because he does), but the creative spirit is not influenced by what people may think at all.

 He has also experimented with different musicians from different genres, there’s an album in here where he’s experimented with dance music and techno stuff, then there’s an album that sounds like ZZ Top.
-(I bought this a few months ago now, and I’m still discovering new sounds and I go through it).
+(I bought this a few months ago now, and I’m still discovering new sounds as I go through it).

 Jan Akkerman is also very open and honest in the way he talks about his music.
-There are lots of extra tracks and again the liner notes help you understand how these fit in.
+There are lots of extra tracks, and again the liner notes help you understand how these fit in.

 All the CDs are in single sleeves apart from the live double ‘10,000 Clowns On A Rainy Day’ which is in a gatefold sleeve as it has 2CDs.
-This also one of my favourite Jan Akkerman albums, he is one fire here with guitar playing that is full of feeling.
+This is also one of my favourite Jan Akkerman albums, he is on fire here with guitar playing that is full of feeling.

 Phil Aston | Now Spinning